 If your tests show you have no infection at this time, your health care provider will talk to you about preventing STIs and future testing.

 If your tests show you have an infection at this time, your health care provider will give you medication or a prescription for medication.
 Make sure to take the medication and follow your health care provider's instructions such as waiting to have sex again until you have finished treatment.
 They will also talk to you about how often you should get tested and they will encourage you to talk to your sex partners about testing and treatment (see information below).
 Even if you get treated, you can get the same STI again, or other STIs, if you don’t take steps to protect yourself.
 Visit our STI Basics page for more information on how to protect yourself.

 Treatment for STIs are medications that can help cure the infection or help manage the infection.
 Many STIs – like chlamydia, gonorrhea, syphilis, and trichomoniasis (trich) – can be cured with antibiotic medications.
 Some STIs- herpes, HIV, and human papillomavirus (HPV) can be managed with medications to treat the symptoms.
 Medications can help lower the chance of passing on the infection to your partners.

 Learn more about which preventative sexual health services you might need.
 English En Español

 It is best to see your primary care provider for health issues whenever possible.
 If you do not have a primary care provider, contact the member services number on your health insurance card for assistance.

 You can also find testing and treatment through these resources.

 It's best to call to ask about appointments and costs of testing and treatment before you go in person for any services.
 If you do not have health insurance, you may qualify for health coverage through the Affordable Care Act.
 Visit Maryland Health Connection for more information.

-- I Want The Kit: Baltimore City residents may order a free in-home chlamydia or gonorrhea test.
+- I Want The Kit: Maryland residents may order a free, at-home test collection kit for confidential chlamydia or gonorrhea testing.

 Treatment Information for My Partners